 - If you have access to a computer room or student mobile devices, set the challenge of students to use the GIS Iceland platform to plan a tour of Iceland

 - They could be divided up into groups to represent different groups of tourists, e.g. teenagers on a GCSE school trip, young families, back-pack hikers, retired couples, etc.

 - Students should choose 5 destinations for their tourist group to visit, and compile an itinerary that follows a logical transport sequence between the destinations, describes each location (further research on other platforms can be completed), and justifies why they chose this destination for their tourist group

-- When studying coastal landscapes, particularly for KS4 and KS5, students can explore different coastal landscapes across Iceland using the Experience Iceland platform
+- When studying coastal landscapes, particularly for KS4 and KS5, students can explore different coastal landscapes across Iceland using the GIS Iceland platform

 - Ask students to find named examples / locations for different coastal landforms, e.g. stack, cliff, beach, estuary, cave, etc.